Tacony Corporation

-Tacony Corporation is a manufacturer and wholesale distributor of vacuum cleaners, sewing machines, ceiling fans, and commercial floor care equipment based in the St. Louis suburb of Fenton, Missouri.
-The family-owned and operated business, whose products are sold through a vast network of independent dealers, employs over 650 people in twelve offices worldwide.
+Tacony Corporation is a family-owned and operated manufacturer and wholesale distributor of vacuum cleaners, sewing machines, ceiling fans, and commercial floor care equipment based in the St. Louis suburb of Fenton, Missouri.

 History

 In 1946, mechanic Nick Tacony began selling and servicing sewing machines from the basement of his home.
 In the 1950s, he expanded his business by wholesaling sewing parts, accessories and other merchandise to retailers in the Midwest.

-Over the next two decades, the business grew with the acquisition of two important competitors on the East Coast.
-Each added to the Tacony network of distribution centers and increased the organization’s customer base.

 After completing his college degree in business administration and four years in the United States Air Force, Ken Tacony joined his father's business in 1970.
-He became CEO in 1984 and has overseen the company's growth into one of the largest American distributors of sewing machines, ceiling fans, vacuum cleaners, and commercial floor care products.
+He became CEO in 1984 and expanded the business beyond sewing machines to also include ceiling fans, vacuum cleaners, and commercial floor care products.

 In 1997, Tacony Corporation transferred vacuum cleaner production from Taiwan to St. James, Missouri.
 Over one million upright vacuums for home and commercial use have been produced at the Tacony Manufacturing factory in St. James.

+In 2008, Tacony Corporation acquired Mac Molding Co. to streamline production and reduce reliance on outsourced plastic components for their products.

+Acquisitions

+In 1996, the company acquired Fort Worth-based Powr-Flite.

 In 2003, Tacony Corporation acquired Nancy's Notions, a sewing accessories company founded by TV Host Nancy Zieman.
+In May 2020 the company sold Nancy's Notions to the Missouri Star Quilting Company.